 In terms of technological development, the first and foremost challenge was to centralize all the systems that provide content for Rolling Pin.
 To that end, we played a major strategic role in developing a new architecture that would significantly reduce administrative expenditures.

 One of the principal tasks in devising a new architecture was to seamlessly integrate the external CRM system that provides all data for the career platform.
-This integration was built on ultra-modern technologies and interfaces and it should allow the Rolling Pin staff to optimize their internal processes considerably.
+This integration was built on a completely new tech stack and it should allow the Rolling Pin staff to optimize their internal processes considerably.

 In the next step, we fine-tuned the interplay of the job platform with the management of the editorial content through WordPress.
 For the frontend of these two constituent parts, we utilized React to provide a smooth and ideal frontend UX.
 Furthermore, optimal SEO rankings are made possible thanks to a pre-rendering service that adapts the website content for search engines.